dy222175/FRND-ASSESMENT/README.md

 # Backend Engineer Assignment Solution

-This project provides a complete solution for the Backend Engineering assignment.
-It focuses on efficient data processing, building a RESTful API with caching, and containerizing the application for deployment.

----

 ## 🚀 Key Features

 * **Data Ingestion**: Upload JSON files through a dedicated API endpoint.
 The uploaded data is normalized and stored in a SQLite database.